morgangere/Wine_Quality/README.md

 Next step was to Discretize the quality attribute from numbers to quality indicators.
 A quality rating of 0-4 was considered low quality, 5-7 was mid and anything above 8 was considered a high-quality wine.

-When Apriori is applied to the discretized data we find that a Mid qualilty wine can be assotiated with a Sulfer Dioxide count greater than 220 and Density measured obobe .995.
-Where as a High quality wine is assotiated with a Sulfer Dioxide range around 48.5, and a Alcholol level around 13.7%
+When Apriori is applied to the discretized data we find that a Mid quality wine can be associated with a Sulfur Dioxide count greater than 220 and Density measured above .995.
+Whereas a High quality wine is associated with a Sulfur Dioxide range around 48.5, and a Alcohol level around 13.7%

  Mid Quality